- The House

 Anyone evacuated to this area or who has Second World War memories, memorabilia or photographs of Kiplin and the airfields in the surrounding area is asked to contact Kiplin Hall.
 Your story may be your own, or second-hand, passed on from parents, other relations or friends.
 All photos and memorabilia will be returned. please telephone 01748 818178.

-Duty Calls: Kiplin Hall in Times of War from Civil War to Second World War is part of a series of exhibitions and activities exploring the impact of war on the country house and its communities, on show throughout Yorkshire in 2013 and 2014.
+Duty Calls: Kiplin Hall in Times of War from Civil War to Second World War is part of a series of exhibitions and activities exploring the impact of war on the country house and its communities, on show throughout Yorkshire in 2014.
 Duty Calls is a Yorkshire Country House Partnership project.
 For more information visit: www.ychp.org.uk .